Flottegurke/dotfiles/ProgramsReadme.md

-# ProgrammsReadme
+# ProgramsReadme
-This is a file with all programm i reccomend installing
+This is a file with all program i reccomend installing

-## Utility Programms
+## Utility Programs
-These programms provides some quallity of live improovements, for example by allowing color picking from the screen.
+These programs provides some quallity of live improovements, for example by allowing color picking from the screen.

-### Utility programms which need no additionally configuration
+### Utility programs which need no additionally configuration
 | Name | Installer | description | web-app | wayland/x11 |
 |------|-----------|-------------|---------|-------------|
 | yay | pacman (yay) | unoffition package downloader | - | - |